PedestrianDynamics/PedPy/README.md

 git clone https://github.com/PedestrianDynamics/pedpy.git
 ```

-For using the either of the notebook some additional libraries need to be installed, mainly for plotting.
+For using either of the notebook some additional libraries need to be installed, mainly for plotting.
 You can install the needed libraries with:

 ```bash